Barwell F.C.: Ground

 The club play at Kirkby Road in Barwell.
 The sports complex also incorporates bowling facilities and a cricket pitch, which was once used for first class matches.
 Floodlights were installed prior to the 1992–93 season, and a number of seats were obtained from the old main stand at Leicester City's Filbert Street ground.
 A new covered stand to accommodate five hundred spectators was built prior to the 1996–97 season.
 Towards the end of the 2000–01 season, a new 256 seater cantilever stand was erected, and the club have made further improvements to allow them to progress up the pyramid.
 The ground currently has a capacity of 2,500, of which 256 is seated and 750 covered.

-Players

-Current squad

-The Southern Football League does not use a squad numbering system.